M0narc/Vue-udemy/README.md

 clicks for example can be a trigger in order to use "data" inside a Vue app you need to use "this.nameOfData" to refer to it

+MORE DIRECTIVES
+v-on:
+is an eventlistener for Vue
+which for a button is the equivalent of document.querySelector('button').addEventListener() and it takes an argument
+Argument that is what you want it to listen click, mouseenter,mouseleave, etc.
+Using methods is something that will come in handy here like in the third can where we're using the addCounter(num) method, we can use it as a simple method, or a method with an event argument

+mdn input in google

+using inputs is a little bit different see setName(event) you can use the ($event, etc) to take the event as the first argument

+Event modifiers, check the forms in can three v-on:submit.prevent used in forms to PREVENT them from reloading the page that is a build in from Vue, instead of prevent.default()